Division of Developmental Disabilities Services Announces Data Breach; Call Center: 1-833-875-0644 (9 am - 9 pm Mon-Fri)

 The prevalence of high cholesterol increases with age.
 Only 15.4 percent of Delaware adults age 18-44 have been told they have high cholesterol.
 However, 38.1 percent of adults age 45-54, 43.3 percent of adults age 55-64, and 55.8 percent of adults age 65 years and older have been told they have high cholesterol.
 These increases are statistically significant.

-Women have a slightly lower prevalence of high cholesterol compared to men; 36.9 percent of Delaware women have been told they have high cholesterol, compared to 41.5 percent of men.
+Women have a lower prevalence of high cholesterol compared to men; 30.2 percent of Delaware women have been told they have high cholesterol, compared to 35.1 percent of men.
 This difference is NOT statistically significant.

 Non-Hispanic white Delawareans reported having slightly higher prevalence of high cholesterol (35.2 percent) than African American adults (32.5 percent) and Hispanic adults (27.8 percent).
 The difference between white and Hispanic adults was statistically significant.

 There also were no statistically significant differences in the prevalence of diagnosed high cholesterol among Delaware adults with different annual household incomes.
-And there were no differences in prevalence of high cholesterol observed between Delaware adults who are lesbian, gay, bisexual, or transgendered (LGBT) compared to heterosexual gender-conforming Delaware adults.
+And there were no differences in prevalence of high cholesterol observed between Delaware adults who are lesbian, gay, bisexual, or transgender (LGBT) and heterosexual gender-conforming Delaware adults.

 The National Cholesterol Education Program (NCEP) recommends adults age 20 and older should have their cholesterol checked every 5 years.
 Of Delaware adults aged 20 years and older, 90.5 percent reported having their blood cholesterol level tested within the last five years.